pcopeland73/test-repo/README.md

 # test-repo

-this is gonna be so great.  no actually this sucks,
+this is gonna be so great.
+so far it has sucked with install